gregwhitaker/netifi-requeststream-example/README.md

 * [letter2-service](letter2-service) - Version 2 of the `letter-service` that adds capital letters.
 * [number-service-idl](number-service-idl) - Contract that defines the `number-service` API.
 * [number-service](number-service) - Service that generates random numbers.

+## What is Netifi
+[Netifi](https://www.netifi.com) is a platform for building cloud-native applications with the power of [RSocket](http://rsocket.io).

+Netifi provides service discovery, load-balancing, streaming, and back-pressure without deploying a whole host of infrastructure components and without polluting your code with circuit breakers and client-side load-balancing.

 ## Prerequisites
 This example requires a running instance of the Netifi Broker.